-An applicant should only identify an ADR as 'Not applicable' if it is not yet applicable to all vehicles.
-This may be the case where your vehicle type is an existing model as part of a variation application or a second stage of manufacture (SSM) vehicle.
+An applicant should only identify an ADR as 'Not applicable' if the ADR will apply to the vehicle type but the relevant applicability date is still in the future.
+This may be the case where you are submitting a variation application for an existing model, or a second stage of manufacture (SSM) vehicle, and the 'all vehicles' applicability date for a given ADR is still to come.
 (Refer to the SSM section below for details).

-Using this option in other circumstances may result in the automatic suspension of the vehicle type approval when the ADR becomes applicable to all vehicles.
+Using this option in other circumstances, or keeping an applicable ADR listed as 'Not Applicable', may result in the automatic suspension of the vehicle type approval when the relevant applicability date does arrive.